 An adventurous curriculum linked programme aimed at Reception to Year 3.

-This day is split into 3 sessions and working in groups of up to 12, the children travel through our woodland to learn exciting facts about the Great Outdoors.
+The Outdoor Elements Great Outdoors programme is a full day of interactive outdoor learning split into 3 sessions.
+Working in groups of up to 12, the children travel through our natural woodland environment to explore, discover and survive in the Great Outdoors.

-Explore the Great Outdoors – navigating using a simple map, the children will be guided on an exciting circular walk through our woodland to discover different tree species.
-The children will have clip boards with leaf pictures to help their identification.
-The children will be encouraged to use all their senses including taste touch and smell to learn about our leafy friends and understand what trees and plants do for us.
+(A) Terrific Tree Tour – navigating using a simple map, the children will be guided on an exciting circular walk through our woodland to explore different tree species.
+The children will be tasked with identifying trees by their leaves and studying leaf identification charts.
+The children will be encouraged to use all their senses including taste, touch and smell to learn about our leafy friends and understand what trees and plants do for us.

-With safe river levels, the group will be guided on an exciting welly walk up the stream splashing through shallow pools, scrambling over rocks and climbing over and under fallen tree branches.
-True adventure.
+(B) Welly Walk Adventure – the group will be guided on an exciting welly walk along the length of our stream.
+On the way they will need to splash through shallow pools, scramble over rocks and climb over and under fallen tree branches.
+Obstacles such as the Gruffalos Cave, the Log of Doom and the Slippery Slabs make this a true adventure.

 Surviving in the Great Outdoors – there are 2 elements to this session 1) working as a team to build a shelter using tarps, ropes and sticks in order to survive the impending storm.
-Its going to literally bucket it down!
+It’s going to literally bucket it down!
 2) experience foraging and using natures seasonal ingredients to bake their own bread over a camp fire.
-Delicious and fun.
+Fun and delicious!

 The facilities are excellent.
 The children really enjoyed the whole day.
 I'm sure we will see you again soon.- Briercliffe Primary School